tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 ## Create or modify a stored access policy

 The access policy for a shared access signature consists of the start time, expiration time, and permissions for the signature.
-You can specify either of the following or combine them:
+You can specify either of the following options or combine them:

-- All of these parameters on the signature URI and none within the stored access policy
+- All of these parameters on the signature URI and none on the stored access policy
-- All on the stored access policy and none on the URI
+- All of these parameters on the stored access policy and none on the URI

 However, you can't specify a parameter on both the SAS token and the stored access policy.